Can electric scooters be used manually? It’s one of the first questions that electric scooters buyers have. This guide answers that question.

 The biggest reason why scooters are hard to ride manually is that the deck is too high off the ground, and manually riding is very tiring and inefficient because of that.

-They are simply not built for that.
+Electric scooters are simply not built for that.
 The deck being almost an entire foot above the ground will really prevent you to do an efficient pushing movement and get significant traction against the ground while keeping your balance.

-On top of that, many scooters can be quite heavy (more than 44 lbs / 20 kg), with the more advanced scooters being significantly heavier.
+Many scooters can be quite heavy (more than 44 lbs / 20 kg), with the more advanced scooters being significantly heavier.
 Very different from the kick scooter I had as a kid, which barely weighed 3 kilograms.

 Let’s not forget the motor friction and resistance as well, which will make kicking even harder.